darbyjohnston/DJV/README.md

 # ![DJV Icon](etc/Icons/DJV_Icon_32.svg) DJV

-Professional playback and review software for image sequences, movies, and timelines.
+DJV is an open source application for playback and review of image sequences.
+DJV can playback high resolution image sequences in real time, with audio, A/B comparison, and color management.

 Features include:
+* Support for high resolution and high bit depth images
-* A/B comparison of multiple files with wipe, overlay, and difference modes.
+* A/B comparison with wipe, overlay, and difference modes
+* Timeline support with OpenTimelineIO
-* Color management with OpenColorIO.
+* Color management with OpenColorIO
-* Multi-track audio with variable speed and reverse playback.
+* Multi-track audio with variable speed and reverse playback
-* Cross-platform support for Linux, macOS, and Windows.
-* Experimental support for playback of USD files.
+* Experimental support for USD files
+* Available for Linux, macOS, and Windows

 [Documentation](https://darbyjohnston.github.io/DJV/index.html)

 DJV is built with the [tlRender](https://github.com/darbyjohnston/tlRender) library.

-These screenshots show two images being compared, a render and a wireframe, with a wipe and horizontal layout:
+Example of two images being compared with a wipe:

 ![Screenshot](etc/Images/djv_screenshot1.png)

+Example of two images being compared with a horizontal layout:

 ![Screenshot](etc/Images/djv_screenshot2.png)